 It’s no secret that retirement can be expensive.
-But there are some costs you might not expect.
-In this guide, we will discuss four unexpected retirement costs that can really add up!
+But there are some expenses you might not expect.
+This guide will discuss four unexpected retirement expenses that can add up!

-Retirees may not always consider how their aging affects the way they get around at home.
-As you grow older, you may discover that your house needs to be more accessible and secure to access.
+Retirees may not always consider how their aging affects how they get around at home.
+As you age, you may discover that your house needs to be more accessible and secure.

 The expense of repairs will differ based on the size of the job.

-Many individuals believe that Medicare will cover all of their health care expenses in retirement.
-Although Medicare does not imply entirely free health care, it does not pay for the majority of dental treatments, hearing aids, or other concerns that may arise in later years.
+Many believe that Medicare will cover all their health care expenses in retirement.
+Although Medicare does not imply entirely free health care, it does not pay for most dental treatments, hearing aids, or other concerns that may arise in later years.
 It also does not cover long-term care.

 People are also unaware that Medicare has premiums, which vary depending on income.
 Recurring Medicare payments and expenses frequently rise as well.

-You may also buy a Medigap insurance policy, which is an “add-on” for extra Medicare coverage.
-Supplemental plans are just another expenditure you might not have considered while saving for retirement.
+You may also buy a Medigap insurance policy, an “add-on” for extra Medicare coverage.
+Supplemental plans are another expenditure you might not have considered while saving for retirement.

 Retirees may not always consider long-term care, but it is an issue that should be considered.
-Medicare does not cover long-term care, so you’ll most likely need to come up with a way to pay for it.
+Medicare does not cover long-term care, so you’ll likely need to find a way to pay for it.
 The costs of this type of assistance can be prohibitive.
 Long-term care insurance can help you cope with these expenditures; however, the coverage will also cost money.

-Unfortunately, many retirees don’t prepare for the amount of care they’ll require since they don’t picture themselves being less healthy in the future.
-They may also overlook important healthcare expenditures such as dental procedures and eye problems.
+Unfortunately, many retirees don’t prepare for the care they’ll require since they don’t picture themselves being less healthy in the future.
+They may overlook essential healthcare expenditures such as dental procedures and eye problems.

-Another choice is a fixed index annuity, which is a contract that promises to provide income if these unforeseen health care costs arise.
+Another choice is a fixed index annuity, a contract that promises to provide income if these unforeseen healthcare costs arise.

 Living longer than planned

-People live longer today than they did in the past, which can significantly impact your predicted costs.
-If you live longer, you’ll need more money for health care and this may extend the funds you’ve saved.
+People live longer today than before, which can significantly impact your predicted costs.
+If you live longer, you’ll need more health care money, which may extend the funds you’ve saved.
 Living longer means there’s more time for inflation to take hold, which might erode the value of your retirement savings.